a2nath/Conways-Game-of-Life/README.md

 ./gol RANDOM 1713646168
 ```

-Check the output for a toriodal grid behavriour:
+Check the output for a toroidal grid behaviour:
 <details>
 <summary>Output</summary>